Gibibit to Exabyte Converter

 The prefix 'exa-' (representing 1018) was adopted as an SI prefix by the General Conference on Weights and Measures (CGPM) in 1975.
 The application of this prefix to the byte (exabyte) became necessary with the exponential growth of digital data, driven by the internet, large-scale scientific computing, big data analytics, and the expansion of cloud storage services.
 It represents a scale of data far beyond what was common in earlier computing eras.

-Common Uses for gibibits and exabytes
+Common Uses and Applications: gibibits vs exabytes

 Explore the typical applications for both Gibibit (imperial/US) and Exabyte (imperial/US) to understand their common contexts.